OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 ### Using default Content Type query filters

 In the previous section, we demonstrated how to create filters for complex requirements, allowing you to create custom filtration methods.
-However, in case you need to add a filter on Content Type queries, there is also a simpler solution for many use cases.
+However, in case you just need to add a simple filter on Content Type queries, there is also a simpler solution.

 Use this approach if you: